 My husband is from India and we are always looking for books for our children to learn about India.
 We select books that discuss the land, landmarks, social life, festivals, language, religion, folktales, and events clothing.

 Anything that we can use to encourage our children to learn about their culture since we can’t visit there all the time.
 Of course, nothing can replace an actual visit to spend time in the daily life of a culture, especially in India.

-Here are a few shots of our every day experiences when we brought our daughter for the first time a few years ago for my sister in law’s wedding.
-She enjoyed a rickshaw ride, playing with the front gate and even learning to sweep with an Indian broom.
+Here are a few photos of our everyday experiences when we brought our daughter for the first time a few years ago for my sister-in-law’s wedding.
+She enjoyed a rickshaw ride, playing with the front gate, and even learning to sweep with an Indian broom.

 This post contains affiliate links to Amazon